-We use one of the most prominent techniques in the area of

-a combinatorial optimization problem, namely, genetic algorithm (GA).
+The one of the most prominent techniques was used in the area of a combinatorial optimization problem, namely, genetic algorithm (GA).
 The Genetic algorithm (GA) is an optimization and search technique based on the principles of genetics and natural selection.
 A GA allows a population composed of many individuals to evolve under specified selection rules to a state that maximizes the "fitness" (i.e., minimizes the cost function) [16].
 GA accommodate all the facets of soft computing, namely uncertainty, imprecision, non-linearity, and robustness.
-Some of the attractive features include: